Stormjaeger/odin-recipes/README.md

 # odin-recipes
-I will try to code my first webpage which will include theuse of links and images.
+I will try to code my first webpage which will include the use of links and images.